jpinkham/dotfiles/README.md

     will run ~/.profile.
 I was able to get around this by soft-linking .bashrc to .profile.
 gitignore-global: Files that git should ignore that may be in your local dir
     that you want to sync with git.
-Ex: OS-generated files,
+Ex: OS-generated files htoprc-*: Configs for 'htop' system utility.
+Think 'top' but better.
+    Includes a version for a multi-core laptop (includes all cores + battery) and a single-core VM.